blackflagsoftware/forge-go/README.md

 The normal flow when starting this CLI application within your project's root directory will ask questions to add a new endpoint based on SQL syntax.

 How to add your *object* to the project.
 The next menu asks this:
+- Input Entity
+- Admin

+Selecting `Input Entity` will go into the next screen where you be prompted with:
 - File as input
 - Paste as input
 - Prompt as input
 - Blank Structure
-- Admin

-`File as input` as suggested, it will prompt for a file to load, this can be a file of multiple SQL create table statements, `forge` will create CRUD for each of the tables
+`File as input` as suggested, it will prompt for a file to load, this can be a file of multiple SQL create table statements, `forge` will create CRUD for each of the tables, make sure each statement ends with a `;`

 `Paste as input` as suggested, this will prompt to paste in the SQL create table statement.
-It prompts for multiple statements if needed. **NOTE** when pasting in a `create table` statement be aware NOT to have any blank lines between any of the other lines.
+It prompts for multiple statements if needed. **NOTE** when pasting in a `create table` statement be aware NOT to have any blank lines between any of the other lines or a blank line before.
 This will cause the prompt parser not to get the whole statement, and the process will not create the boilerplate code.

 `Prompt as input`, this will prompt for entity name and then add as many fields as you need.
-It will prompt for column type, is it null, etc.  When finished it will save the SQL to `./prompt_schema` for your reference.
+It will prompt for column type, if is it null, etc.  When finished it will save the SQL to `./prompt_schema` for your reference.

 `Blank Structure`, this will create all the files as if it was creating the CRUD, used only if you want to keep the same file flow, see `Boilerplate code`

 The table name will become the name of the struct and the endpoint's grouping name.
 For each group/endpoint it will create:
 - GET - read by primary key
-- GET - search all records
+- POST - search all records (filter and pagination accepted)
 - POST - create new record
 - PATCH - update increment
 - DELETE - delete by primary key